Embed events: Control embedded dashboards with JavaScript

 Introduction

-• Error handling & token refresh: React to errors from the iframe -- show contextual messages to users, notify admins, or automatically refresh an expired JWT token to keep the session alive.
+- Error handling & token refresh: React to errors from the iframe by showing contextual messages to users, notifying admins, or automatically refreshing an expired JWT token to keep the session alive.

 How it works